Skip to main content

 Dual Diagnosis Treatment for Alcohol Addiction

-Detoxification is an essential first step in recovery, but it is not a complete addiction treatment program.
-While detox addresses the physical dependence associated with alcohol use, it does not fully address the behavioral, psychological, social, and neurological factors that contribute to addiction.
+Detox is an important first step, but it is not a complete addiction treatment program.
+Once the body is medically stabilized, ongoing care can address the behavioral, psychological, social, and psychiatric factors associated with alcohol use disorder.

-Following detox, treatment recommendations may include residential treatment, partial hospitalization programs, intensive outpatient programs, individual counseling, group therapy, family therapy, relapse prevention planning, medication support, and ongoing recovery support.
+Depending on clinical needs, continuing care may include residential treatment, partial hospitalization, intensive outpatient treatment, individual counseling, group therapy, family therapy, relapse-prevention planning, medication support, and recovery support services.

 How to Help Someone Addicted to Alcohol